jules2689/trudeau/trudeau/2020-04-21/post_news.md

 So they are thinking this through.
 One area we stressed we need to make sure that enough capacity to contact-tracing. and we have offered that support.
-There is a number of volunteers and people WHO signed through a portal in terms of people WHO can help.
+There is a number of volunteers and people who signed through a portal in terms of people who can help.
 So provinces can draw on those rosters in terms of support for contact-tracing.
-But the numbers are up to individual, even the health authority at the local level, tofigure out how  they need and to let US know if they need anything else, but I know that the whole public health system knows that contact-tracing is going to be very important as welook towards that next
+But the numbers are up to individual, even the health authority at the local level, tofigure out how  they need and to let us know if they need anything else, but I know that the whole public health system knows that contact-tracing is going to be very important as welook towards that next